-Current East Stroudsburg University students who desire to transfer courses from another college or university back to ESU must secure the approval of their academic adviser, or the department chairperson where the external credits would transfer, prior to registering at the other college/university.
-Approvals must be submitted to the Center for Enrollment Services.
+Current East Stroudsburg University students who wish to transfer courses from another college or university back to ESU must secure the approval of their academic adviser or the department chairperson where the external credits would transfer, before registering at the other college/university.
+This is done to ensure that the course will replace a course requirement within the degree program.
+Approvals must be submitted to the Student Enrollment Center.
 Transfer credit is only granted if a grade of at least "C" is earned and on receipt of an official transcript from the other college/university.
+Students can use the Course Equivalencies database online at www.esu.edu/transfer.